ging/fiware-idm-deprecated/doc/user_guide.rst

 Programmer Guide
 ================

-Documentation on KeyRock APIs can be found at :ref:`API Overiview section <api>`
+Documentation on KeyRock APIs can be found at :ref:`API Overview section <api>`

 Users